fyrk/capstone-lia/README.md

 # LIA

-A library inventory aide, predicting demand for new media releases.
+A library inventory advisor, built to assist in gauging demand for new media releases.

 _Given the historical catalog usage of a library (or a private bookstore, or other similar institution), predict how popular a new release will be.
 How many people will want to read it?
 How many copies are needed?_